Nik848/Web-Scrapping/README.md

 # Web-Scrapping
-It contains my web scrapping projects
+It contains minor web scrapping projects from different websites for practice